Overv/VulkanTutorial/02_Development_environment.md

 ## Linux

-These instructions will be aimed at Ubuntu users, but you may be able to follow along by compiling the LunarG SDK yourself and changing the `apt-get` commands to the package manager commands that are appropriate for you.
+These instructions will be aimed at Ubuntu users, but you may be able to follow along by compiling the LunarG SDK yourself and changing the `apt` commands to the package manager commands that are appropriate for you.
 You should already have a version of GCC installed that supports modern C++ (4.8 or later).
 You also need both CMake and make.